rackerlabs/docs-cloud-servers/dev-guide/extensions/rackspace-extensions.rst

    server images.
    See :ref:`Scheduled images extension <scheduled-images-extension>`.

 -  **Flavor extra specs**.
-Allows you to schedule automatic creation of server images.
+Allows you to list, create, and update the extra-specs or keys for a flavor.
    See :ref:`Flavor extra specs extension <flavors-extra-specs-extension>`.

+-  **Flavor OS extra specs**.
+Provides the ``OS-FLV-WITH-EXT-SPECS:extra_specs`` attribute for flavor listings, using the additional os-extra_specs URI request parameter.
+   See :ref:`Flavor OS extra specs extension <flavors-os-extra-specs-extension>`.

 -  **OS server actions**. allows you to view a log of events and actions taken on a server.